You have put in the time, developed impressive leadership skills, and demonstrated unmatched prowess in your field.

 Training is a common way to engage the team in finding ways to determine the right response to situations.
-Simulations offer application and development of skill.
+Simulations offer the application and development of skills.

 In this example, the leader has an opportunity to influence how the team responds to practice drills by offering support through pairing team members and showing the group the commitment to engagement.

-Developmental activities builds individual confidence in such a way that ‘when the lights’ come on, there is no reason the person isn’t able to perform.
+Developmental activities build individual confidence in such a way that ‘when the lights’ come on, there is no reason the person isn’t able to perform.

 2. Team Mentorship